apigee/api-platform-samples/learn-edge/simplest-proxy/README.md

     Did you get back a Status 200.
 Great!
 It worked.
 In [proxy-to-a-target](./proxy-to-a-target), we'll make a few simple changes so the proxy calls an actual backend service.

 ### View it in the Edge UI

+In every Learn Edge example, we'll remind you to take a look at the Edge UI.
+Here are the basic steps that you'll repeat again and again:

 1. Log in to your Apigee account.
 2. Go to APIs->API Proxies and click the **learn-edge** proxy.